sendinblue/APIv3-nodejs-library/docs/ProcessApi.md

 var opts = {
-  'limit': 10, // Number | Number limitation for the result returned 'offset': 0 // Number | Beginning point in the list to retrieve from.
+  'limit': 10, // Number | Number limitation for the result returned 'offset': 0, // Number | Beginning point in the list to retrieve from.
-};
+  'sort': "desc" // String | Sort the results in the ascending/descending order of record creation };
 apiInstance.getProcesses(opts).then(function(data) {
   console.log('API called successfully.
 Returned data: ' + data);